Reversible jump Markov chain Monte Carlo and multi-model samplers: Design of mapping functions and proposal distributions

-{\bf Example: Moment matching in a finite mixture of univariate Normals}\\ Under the finite mixture of univariate Normals model, the observed data, $\boldsymbol{x}$, has density given by Equation (\ref{eqn:mixture}), where the $j$-th mixture component $f_j(\boldsymbol{x}\mid\boldsymbol{\phi}_j)= \phi(\boldsymbol{x}\mid\mu_j,\sigma_j)$ is the $N(\mu_j,\sigma_j)$ density.
-For between-model moves, \citet{richardson+g97} implement a split (one component into two) and merge (two components into one) strategy which satisfies the dimension matching requirement.
-(See \citet{dellaportas+p06} for an alternative approach.)
+{\bf Example: Moment matching in a finite mixture of univariate Normals}\\ Under the finite mixture of univariate Normals model, the observed data, $\Data$, has density given by Equation (\ref{eqn:mixture}), where the $j$-th mixture component $f_j(\Data|\boldsymbol{\phi}_j)= \phi(\Data|\mu_j,\sigma_j)$ is the $N(\mu_j,\sigma_j)$ density.
+For between-model moves, \citet{richardson+g97} implement a split (one component into two) and merge (two components into one) strategy which satisfies the dimension matching requirement. \cite[See][for an alternative approach]{dellaportas+p06}.

 When two Normal components $j_1$ and $j_2$ are merged into one, $j^*$, \citet{richardson+g97} propose a deterministic mapping which maintains the $0^{\mbox{ th}}, 1^{\mbox{ st}}$ and $2^{\mbox{ nd}}$ moments: